Dim8672/JavaInsertingES/README.md

 #Search Guard 5 for Elasticsearch 5

-This software was download in the GitHub of official Transporter here : https://github.com/floragunncom/search-guard
+This software was download in the GitHub of official SearchGuard here : https://github.com/floragunncom/search-guard

 ## Adaptation in CityFlow